City Hospital A&E (also known as the Emergency Department) closed on 10 November. Patients should use Midland Metropolitan University Hospital A&E.

 2. Birmingham and Midland Eye Centre (BMEC)

-The Birmingham and Midland Eye Centre(opens in a new tab) is the second largest facility of its kind in Europe.
-On the same site as the current City Hospital, the facility receives referrals from hospitals and GPs across the region.
+The Birmingham and Midland Eye Centre is the second largest facility of its kind in Europe.
+It is based at City Health Campus (formerly City Hospital site) and the facility receives referrals from hospitals and GPs across the region.
 A very comprehensive set of services treat many serious eye complaints including glaucoma, cataracts and diabetes-related conditions.

 3. The Sheldon building

-The Sheldon Building at City Hospital will increasingly become our intermediate and rehabilitative unit for predominantly Birmingham residents and will continue to have wards for those patients.
+The Sheldon Building at City Health Campus will increasingly become our intermediate and rehabilitative unit for predominantly Birmingham residents and will continue to have wards for those patients.

 Outpatient services